 Current customers can use our authoritative DNS cluster to host DNS for their domains – just open a ticket and we’ll get you set up.

-Testing of software VPN alternatives currently in progress.
+Unfortunately we have not found a good alternative for a VPN server that runs on macOS natively.
+Any suggestions that you’d like us to test are welcomed.
 VPN access is also included with all of our Managed Cisco ASA Firewall options – contact us for more information.